8.3 Health Information Technology and Management

 Compliance Officer

-A compliance officer in healthcare ensures that the providers and the organization as a whole follows state and federal rules with regard to patient care, privacy and security of medical records.
+A compliance officer in healthcare ensures that providers and organizations follow state and federal regulations concerning patient care, privacy, and the security of medical records.
 This includes educating new staff and providers on policies and procedures that are mandated by law.
-A bachelor’s degree in business, finance or criminal justice is common for compliance officers.
+Compliance officers typically have a bachelor’s degree in business, finance, or criminal justice.

 Clinical Informatics Coordinator

-An individual, frequently a registered nurse, who focuses on purchasing and implementing medical software.
-They are frequently the liaison between the HIT department and the staff.
-This role will include evaluating different software vendor offerings and making recommendations about purchases.
-In addition to an RN certification, many CICs also have bachelor’s degrees in their area of specialty.
-There are additional graduate certification programs available in specialized areas.
+A clinical informatics coordinator (CIC) is typically a registered nurse who specializes in purchasing and implementing medical software.
+Often serving as a liaison between the HIT department and clinical staff, the clinical informatics coordinator evaluates various software vendor options and makes recommendations for purchases.
+In addition to an RN certification, many CICs also have bachelor’s degrees in their areas of specialty.
+There are also graduate certification programs available in specialized areas of clinical informatics.

 Systems Analyst

-An HIM systems analyst frequently re-evaluates an organization’s performance.
-Using medical records, patient surveys and financial reports, they provide reports to upper-level management on ways to improve performance and efficacy and to reduce costs.
-In addition, they may be tasked with developing patient dashboards.
-In addition to a bachelor’s degree in health information, they may also be required to maintain certifications in information systems for their employment.
+A HIM systems analyst regularly evaluates an organization’s performance by analyzing medical records, patient surveys, and financial reports.
+They provide upper-level management with recommendations on ways to improve efficiency, enhance performance, and reduce costs.
+They may also be tasked with developing patient dashboards.
+In addition to a bachelor’s degree in health information, systems analysts may also be required to maintain certifications in information systems.

 Data Architect

-A data architect is responsible for developing and maintaining the structure of databases used in medicine.
-These individuals may work for vendors to create a software or database system for healthcare providers or they may work within a medical facility to create customized databases for the organization’s sole use.
-Both bachelor’s degrees and advanced degrees are available in this field with differences in starting salary reflecting the difference in educational experience (USF Health, 2022).
+A data architect is responsible for developing and maintaining the structure of databases used in healthcare.
+These professionals may work for software vendors to create database systems for healthcare providers or work within a medical facility to create customized databases tailored to the organization’s needs.
+Both bachelor’s and advanced degrees are available in this field, with higher levels of education typically leading to higher starting salaries (USF Health, 2022).

 EHR Implementation Specialist

-An Electronic Health Records (EHR) Implementation Specialist works for an EHR vendor to support client organizations during the process of beginning to use electronic health records and to continue support throughout the contract.
-No formal education is required for this position, but many companies seek employees who have a basic degree (associate’s or bachelor’s) in a medically-related or technical field, due to the focus of the position.
+An electronic health records (EHR) implementation specialist works for an EHR vendor to support client organizations in adopting electronic health records systems and provides ongoing support throughout the duration of the contract.
+No formal education is required for this position, but many companies seek employees who have an associate or bachelor’s degree in a medically-related or technical field, due to the specialized nature of the role.

-Many other jobs exist that combine two or more of these examples and different organizations may have similar, but different, names for these positions.
-For more information, consider reviewing job descriptions on employment websites or searching for career opportunities on the websites of community college program offerings in this area.
+Additionally, many other roles in this field combine elements from the examples above, and organizations may use varying job titles for similar positions.
+For more detailed information, consider reviewing job descriptions on employment websites or exploring career opportunities through community college programs related to this field.